Ignalina Nuclear Power Plant: History

 The Soviet Union intended Ignalina Nuclear Power Plant as a symbol of its technological progress.
 Preparations for the construction began in 1974.
-Field work began four years later.
+Field work began three years later.
 Unit 1 came online in December 1983, and was closed on December 31, 2004.
 Unit 2 came online in August 1987 and was closed on December 31, 2009 at 23:00 EET (21:00 UTC).

 Originally, Unit 2 was scheduled for launch in 1986, but its commissioning was postponed for a year because of the Chernobyl disaster that year.
 The construction of Unit 3 started in 1985, but was suspended in 1988 and subsequently cancelled, and its demolition began in 1989.
 Its dismantling was completed in 2008.

 The town of Visaginas was built to accommodate Ignalina's workers.
 About 5,000 people worked at the plant, which produced 70% of the Lithuanian S.S.R's electricity and exported power to elsewhere in the Soviet Union.
 At the time, the settlements at Visaginas were no more than villages, making it a prominent example of "greenfield investment", a situation when a large town or industrial facility is built in an area with little existing infrastructure.
 Ignalina was sited next to the largest lake in Lithuania, Lake Drūkšiai (part of which lies in neighbouring Belarus), which provided the plant's cooling water.
 The temperature of the lake has risen by about 3 °C (5.4 °F) during the operations of I.N.P.P., causing eutrophication.
 Ignalina's discharges of radionuclides and heavy metals have accumulated in lake waters and sediments.
 Its spent fuel was placed in CASTOR and CONSTOR storage casks during the 2000s.

 In 2005, the State Security Department of Lithuania investigated the activities of Vladimir Alganov, who in 1997 had been expelled from Poland for espionage, and learned that he had met with the management of the Ignalina Nuclear Power Plant and at their request obtained a long-term Lithuanian visa in 2002.